ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 ## FUNCTIONS
-- rust doesnt formally have variadic args but an argument can be a slice, which is effectively the same
+- no variadic args but an argument can be a slice, which is effectively the same
 - no default values for arguments (some peeps like to use `Option<T>` and pass in `None` as a pattern to trigger default)
     - can use `Default` trait https://doc.rust-lang.org/std/default/trait.Default.html (can use `[#define]` attrib too)
     - can use struct update syntax with the default